 Best robot vacuum for cleaning corner spaces

 Have you ever walked to a corner of your home and discovered a nasty buildup of dust and hair?
 The round design of most robot vacuums makes it hard for them to reach these cornered dust piles.
-Unlike other vacuums, the Neato Robotics D4 has a flat side, which allows it to reach these corners better and suck up neglected debris.
+Unlike other vacuums, the Neato Robotics D6 has a flat side, which allows it to reach these corners better and suck up neglected debris.
 Just be aware that it doesn't have side brushes.
-It employs sensors to help it navigate around objects and furniture.
+Instead, it employs sensors to help it navigate around objects and furniture.

 It isn't the most expensive unit on the market, but the price is mid-range.
 That's because it offers several advanced features, like mapping.
 You'll need to take the time to map your home with the device, but once that's done, the vacuum will be able to clean in a more orderly fashion.
 You can even set boundary lines to prevent the vacuum from entering specific locations.

 This vacuum won't run as long as other units as it tops out at 75 minutes.
 But it will go back to its charging dock on its own and will alert you if the bin gets full.
 You can control it using the app, Alexa, Google Assistant, or Apple Watch.